Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 How Does LucidLink Work for Video Editing?

-LucidLink streams file data on-demand like a local drive, allowing editors to scrub through 4K footage instantly without waiting for downloads or syncing.
+LucidLink streams file data on-demand, allowing editors to scrub through 4K footage instantly without waiting for downloads or full syncs.

 Best For: Distributed video teams and heavy media workflows.